8 Steps To Prepare Your Dog For Spring

 learn how a vet check up should be part of how you prepare your dog for spring

 If it’s time for your dog‘s checkup, make sure you schedule it now.
 Many veterinarians are booked several weeks or months out.
 To maintain your dog‘s health, it’s a great idea to have your vet check your pup out at least twice a year.
+Preventative care is great for catching health issues early and keeping updated on tests.
+You want to think about:

 NOTE: My dog, Henry gets a check-up in May (his rescue or gotcha birthday) and November (before the holiday season starts).
 Often, something will pop up in between these dates that will necessitate vet visit.
 However, it’s a good idea to make check ups associated with special days like gotcha birthdays.